Turkmenistan

 Joint statement from ILGA Europe, HDT and other human rights organisations

-The Ministry of Interior Affairs announced that between 2016 and 2020, 44 people had been prosecuted under article 120, with 49 serving prison sentences at the time of the announcement.
+The Ministry of Interior Affairs announced that between 2016 and 2020, 44 people had been prosecuted under Article 120, with 49 serving prison sentences at the time of the announcement.

 In November, the media reported that authorities arrested an assistant to the Chair of the Supreme Court for “homosexual relations”.
 The reports suggested that the person had been extorted for money by his long-term partner, who leaked videos of them having sex when he refused to continue paying.